-The AFSA will generally not withdraw a no objection position it has conveyed to an Authorised Firm, except in very limited circumstances.
-An example of such a situation is where the Authorised Firm is found to have provided to the AFSA inaccurate or incomplete information and that commission or omission has a material impact on the AFSA's no objection decision.
+The AFSA will generally not withdraw a no objection position it has conveyed to a Bank, except in very limited circumstances.
+An example of such a situation is where the Bank is found to have provided to the AFSA inaccurate or incomplete information and that commission or omission has a material impact on the AFSA's no objection decision.

-- 11. The procedures in Article 11 of the AIFC Financial Services Framework regulations apply to a decision of the AFSA under this Rule 6.2.4, to object to an acquisition or to impose or vary conditions. - 12.
-If the AFSA decides to exercise its power under this Rule to object to an acquisition or to impose or vary conditions, the Authorised Firm may appeal to the AIFC Court for a review of the decision.
+- (11) The procedures in Section 11 of the AIFC Financial Services Framework Regulations apply to a decision of the AFSA under this Rule 6.2.4, to object to an acquisition or to impose or vary conditions. - (12) If the AFSA decides to exercise its power under this Rule to object to an acquisition or to impose or vary conditions, the Authorised Firm may appeal to the AIFC Court for a review of the decision.

-6.2.5.
 Suspected Market Abuse